Pest control

 Rats in your home

-Examples of building flaws include:
+Examples of building issues include:

 If you have rats in your garden it will be your responsibility to have them removed.